yz2919/CMEECourseWork/Week3_RCoursework/README.md

 ### PP_Lattice.R
 Produces figures and calculate the mean and median predator mass, prey mass and predator-prey size-ratios from given data.

+### PP_Regress_loc.R
+Practicals extra.
+An analysis of Linear regression on subsets of the data corresponding to available Feeding Type × Predator life Stage × Location combination.

 ### PP_Regress.R
-Saves pdf with required figure and results.
+An analysis of Linear regression on subsets of the data corresponding to available Feeding Type × Predator life Stage × Location combination.
+Saves required figure and results.

 ### Ricker.R
 A simulation of the Ricker model.